nicbou/nicolasbouliane.com/frontend/content/blog/samba-mangled-names.md

 ---
 title: Fix garbled file names in SMB shares
-description: If you have files in your SMB networked folders that look like this: TRZB4~J.mp4, there is a very easy fix to get the original file names.
+description: 'If you have files in your SMB networked folders that look like this: TRZB4~J.mp4, there is a very easy fix to get the original file names.'
 date_created: 2014-06-23
 ---